doctrine/mongodb-odm/docs/en/reference/transactions-and-concurrency.rst

     | A few things could go wrong:
     |
-    | If your script fails to complete, for example because of an exception, you might end up with stale locks.
+    | If a request fails to complete (e.g. unhandled exception), you may end up with stale locks.
-    | Said locks would then have to be manually released.
-    | Or you would have to devise a strategy to automatically do so.
+      Said locks would need to be manually released or you would need to devise a strategy to automatically do so.
-    | For PHP exceptions, to prevent the problem, you might want to try / catch your code to handle exceptions gracefully, making sure you unlock your documents before your script ends.
+      One way to mitigate stale locks after an application error would be to gracefully catch the exception and ensure that relevant documents are unlocked before the request ends.
     |
-    | You could also create `deadlocks <https://en.wikipedia.org/wiki/Deadlock>`_.
+    | `Deadlock <https://en.wikipedia.org/wiki/Deadlock>`_ situations are also possible.
-    | Say that you have a P1 process that needs a R1 resource and has locked a R2 resource.
-    | You also have a P2 process that has locked the R1 resource but also needs the R2 resource.
+      Suppose process P1 needs resource R1 and has locked resource R2 and that another process P2 has locked resource R1 but also needs resource R2.
-    | If both processes keep waiting for resources, processing is stuck.
+      If both processes continue waiting for the respective resources, the application will be stuck.
-    | When loading a document, the ODM immediately throws an exception if it is already locked.
+      When loading a document, Doctrine can immediately throw an exception if it is already locked.
-    | If you try / catch the ``LockException``, you could create a deadlock by retrying to acquire the lock an infinite number of times in both processes.
+      A deadlock could be created by endlessly retrying attempts to acquire the lock.
-    | One way to avoid this situation would be to implement a maximum number of retries and automatically release possessed locks when script ends, which would allow one of the processes to end gracefully and the other to complete its task.
+      One can avoid a possible deadlock by designating a maximum number of retry attempts and automatically releasing any active locks with the request ends, thereby allowing a process to end gracefully while another completes its task.